opreaadrian/opreaadrian.github.io/_posts/2015-01-28-working-with-javascript-promises.md

 I'm really into clean, self-explanatory code so snippets like the one above turn my "you-re-not-respecting-the-styleguide" alarm on.

-## Separate handlers
+## Working with multiple promises
 > Do you just `deferred.resolve(data);`?
 Then why write it 100 times?

 Let's say that you use the `DataService.getCustomerDetails` method, along with a `Cart.getCartItems()` method pull in the necessary information for an order.
 After receiving the info, you need to set the data as properties on the `Order` instance.
-If all you're doing is `instance.property = returnedData`, why write the `success`/`rejection` callbacks twice?
-What if you have to add another call/property, do you duplicate the code again?
+If all you're doing is `this.property = returnedData`, instead of writing 2 separate calls, you can use [`Promise.all()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all), and use its `success`/`rejection` callbacks instead of having individual callbacks for each promise.
+This way, if you would have to add a third promise, and set whatever data it returns on the current order, you only need to write 2 lines of code, instead of approx. 6 lines.
 I'm suggesting the following structure, that promotes code reuse.

 ```javascript
 // Note that this will not work currently as support for native Promises in